-The trigBoard is an IoT project that does one thing - it pushes you a notification triggered by a digital input.Designed by KD Circuits, Ships from United States of America
+The trigBoard is a Battery Powered IoT project that does one thing - it pushes you a notification triggered by a digital input.Designed by KD Circuits, Ships from United States of America

 Well, it can do a lot more than just send push notifications, but that was the initial idea.
-Since its inception over a year ago, I have used this board for the following projects: Monitors every...Read More…
+Just another ESP8266 WiFi board?
+Let's see: LOW POWER!
+That's the special sauce right there.
+When id...Read More…

 Well, it can do a lot more than just send push notifications, but that was the initial idea.
-Since its inception over a year ago, I have used this board for the following projects:
+Just another ESP8266 WiFi board?
+Let's see:

 Note - does not come with battery or sensors - see wiki for details: http://www.kevindarrah.com/wiki/index.php?title=TrigBoard